ravendb/docs/docs/Intro/ravendb-in-a-nutshell.markdown

 ## Development cycle

 There are two flavors of RavenDB available - the stable build, which is production ready, and the unstable build.
-Since we at Hibernating Rhinos make a build out of every push, the unstable build is not recommended for production, although it is being thoroughly tested.
+Since we at Hibernating Rhinos make a public build out of every push, the unstable build is **not** recommended for production, although it is thoroughly tested before being made available.

-New unstable builds are available daily, sometimes more than once a day.
-Stable builds are released whenever we feel comfortable enough with recent changes we made - usually when enough time has passed and a handful of people have used the unstable builds.
+New unstable builds are available daily, and sometimes more than once a day.
+Stable builds are released when we feel comfortable enough with recent changes we made - usually when enough time has passed and a handful of people have used the unstable builds.
 This is usually done on a biweekly basis.

-In addition to the stable and unstable options, there is also the commercial version, which is the supported version for running in production.
+Only stable builds are supported for production use.

 ## Reporting bugs